olet88/SCIM-API/README.md

 # SCIMClient
 An open-source implementation of a SCIM V2 client that is fully compatible with Entra ID.
 This library works with both users and groups.
 A Swagger front-end and a very simple demo repository class is included.
 It also works with the standard enterprise extensions in Entra ID.
 No authorization for the endpoints is included, and **you need to manually add this to use the library in production**.
 The reason for not simply including this, is that there are different ways to do this and that I hope to avoid major compatibility issues.
 For a detailed description of how the app works, **see the wiki**.

-This software is 100%free without ifs or buts under the MIT license.
+This software is 100% free without ifs or buts under the MIT license.
 [If you like it, feel free to buy me a coffee.](buymeacoffee.com/Tobiesen)

 ## What is SCIM?